mebn/surfboard/README.md

 # Surfboard

-a stremio alternative for tvOS.
+A stremio alternative for tvOS